-(2) The licensing authority as constituted by the Court may sit and exercise the jurisdiction of the Court notwithstanding that the licensing authority as constituted by the Director is at the same time exercising jurisdiction, and the Director may exercise jurisdiction while the Court is sitting, but not in relation to the same application or matter.
+(2) The licensing authority as constituted by the Commission may sit and exercise the jurisdiction of the Commission notwithstanding that the licensing authority as constituted by the Director is at the same time exercising jurisdiction, and the Director may exercise jurisdiction while the Commission is sitting, but not in relation to the same application or matter.

-(3) Subject to this Act, the Director shall not —
+(3) Subject to this Act, the Director —

-(a) exercise jurisdiction in respect of a matter before the Court, or within the jurisdiction of the Court; or
+(a) is not to exercise jurisdiction in respect of a matter before the Commission or within the jurisdiction of the Commission; and

-(b) impose any condition —

-(i) which is inconsistent with a condition imposed by the Court; or

-(ii) which the Court has refused to impose,

-and is not subject to direction by the Court, except as a party to proceedings or as may be specifically provided by this Act.
+(b) is not subject to direction by the Commission, except as a party to proceedings or as may be specifically provided by this Act.

-(4) Subsection (3)(b) does not apply in relation to a condition imposed or varied by the Director under section 117(5)(a).
+[(4) repealed]

 [Section 7 amended by No. 12 of 1998 s.
-8.]
+8; No. 73 of 2006 s.
+10 and 106.]

-Division 2 — The Liquor Licensing Court
+Division 2 — The Liquor Commission

-8. Establishment and constitution of the Liquor Licensing Court

-(1) The court known as the Liquor Licensing Court established under the repealed Act is preserved and continued in being under and for the purposes of this Act.
+[Heading inserted by No. 73 of 2006 s.
+11.]

+8. Commission established

+A commission called the Liquor Commission is established.

+[Section 8 inserted by No. 73 of 2006 s.
+11.]

+9. The Commission’s jurisdiction

-(2) The Court is a court of record, shall have an official seal of which judicial notice shall be taken, and has the jurisdiction conferred on it by this Act.
+(1) The Commission has the jurisdiction conferred on it by this Act and any other written law.

-(3) The Court shall be constituted by the Liquor Licensing Court judge, but may be constituted by a Liquor Licensing Court judge nominated under section 9(4), and the judge may give directions as to the sittings of, and the disposal of the business of, the Court.

-(4) The Court constituted by the Liquor Licensing Court judge may sit and exercise the jurisdiction of the Court notwithstanding that the Court constituted by a Liquor Licensing Court judge nominated under section 9(4) is at the same time sitting and exercising the jurisdiction of the Court.
+(2) The Commission constituted in accordance with this Act may sit and exercise the jurisdiction of the Commission even though the Commission differently constituted in accordance with this Act is at the same time sitting and exercising the jurisdiction of the Commission.

-[Section 8 amended by No. 27 of 2000 s.
-10; No. 23 of 2002 s.
-13.]
+[Section 9 inserted by No. 73 of 2006 s.
+11.]

+9A.
+Constitution of Commission